arhizome/reading/Deleuze_Nietzsche_and_Philosophy.md

 p103

-For the artist, appearance no longer means the negation of the real in this world but this kind of selection, correction, redoubling and affirmation.28 Then truth perhaps takes on a new sense. __Truth is appearance__.
+For the artist, appearance no longer means the negation of the real in this world but this kind of selection, correction, redoubling and affirmation.
+Then truth perhaps takes on a new sense. __Truth is appearance__.
 Truth means bringing of power into effect, raising to the highest power.
 In Nietzsche, __"we the artists" = "we the seekers after knowledge or truth" = "we the inventors of new possibilities of life".__

 The __dogmatic image of thought__ can be summarised in three essential
 theses: